 After these elements, you will select the LinkedIn company page you want to link your ad to, or leave it off if not applicable.

 You can use the Preview box at the right to see how your ad will look in various formats such as font size and color scheme throughout LinkedIn.
 You can also click the Example Ads link to get a little inspiration for your ad’s copy and design.

 The amount of characters you have for your Text Ad is very similar to Google AdWords.
 If you need further inspiration and knowledge of other marketers using Google AdWords to market their webinars, look for their ads to see how they utilize the short amount of text to convert paid search traffic into conversions.

 Sponsored Content ads come in three different formats.

 - Carousel ads

 The Sponsored Content option allows you to promote a post that must come from your LinkedIn company page.
-If you don’t have a company page, you will need to create one ahead of time in order to use the Sponsored Content ad type.
-As mentioned earlier, the benefit of using the Sponsored Content option is that your ad will appear in the LinkedIn news feed of your target audience.
+If you don’t have a company page, you will need to create one ahead of time to use the Sponsored Content ad type.
+As mentioned earlier, the benefit of using the Sponsored Content option is that your ad will appear in your target audience’s LinkedIn news feed in your target audience’s LinkedIn news feed.

 The specs for your Sponsored Content updates are as follows.